Drug and Alcohol Rehab Hammersmith and Fulham

 For many people suffering from addiction, their first stop is often their local GP practice.
 In some cases, this can be helpful, and your GP can sometimes refer you to local organisations or for social care, but when it comes to getting NHS treatment, the waiting lists can be extremely long.
 In areas such as the London Borough of Hammersmith, you may simply never reach the top of the list, as more urgent, life-threatening cases will be put ahead of you in the queue.

-This is why Cassiobury Court often get enquiries from people in the London Borough of Hammersmith and Fulham, as private rehab might be their only option for professional help.
+This is why Cassiobury Court often get enquiries from people in the London Borough of Hammersmith and Fulham, as private drug rehab might be their only option for professional help.
 Our treatment is intensive, tailored to you, and available in as little as 48-hours, which makes it easy to access for those who don’t want to wait for drug and alcohol treatment.

 Many people who call us are worried about the cost of going private for drug and alcohol services.
 While it’s not the cheapest option, we try to keep it as affordable as possible and offer excellent value for money.
 The price that we quote you includes everything from therapy sessions to meals, so there are no hidden costs, and our service for adult patients includes 24/7 care and support.
 Because you stay with us for 28 days, it’s an intensive programme, so it can work out less expensive than years of therapy or going through ineffective outpatient programmes.